 Medical Biller/Coder : Online

-What is Medical Biller/Coder : Online?
+Why study Medical Biller/Coder : Online?

-This program is open to all students with a high school diploma or GED and the desire to succeed in college.
-Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.
+This program is open to all students with a high school diploma or GED and the desire to succeed.
+Although admission is open, students accepted into the program must continue to meet the academic standards established in order to advance to upper levels of study.

 To succeed in medical billing and coding, you should be well organized, have excellent communication skills and be detail oriented.
 You should also be comfortable sitting at a desk for long periods.

+The following information is provided to you per U.S. Department of Education regulations: The Department of Labor’s Standard Occupational Classification (SOC) code for this occupation is 43-3021.
+The informational profile for this occupation is at O*NET OnLine.
 Regulations published in the Federal Register on October 29, 2010, require institutions to report certain information about students who enrolled in Title IV eligible educational programs that lead to gainful employment in a recognized occupation (GE programs).
 View this program’s most recent disclosure information including program costs, median loan debt at program completion, normal time to completion and normal time to completion rates, and job placement rate (if reported).

-Program Code: 34CRT-MBCR-C1-*MBCR-DL
+Program Code: 34CRT-MBCR-C1-.MBCR-DL